Urinary Tract Infection (UTI)

 - Urinating before and directly after intercourse helps to keep bacteria out of the urethra.

 - Spermicidal foams, lubes, jellies or diaphragms may increase risk of infection.
+Use fragrance free personal hygiene products.

 - Change out of tight sweaty workout clothing as soon as possible to prevent infection.